-The Company has evaluated events which have occurred between September 28, 2014 and the date that the accompanying consolidated financial statements were issued, and has determined that there are no material subsequent events that require disclosure.
+The Company has evaluated events which have occurred between June 29, 2014 and the date that the accompanying consolidated financial statements were issued, and has determined that it has disclosed the material subsequent events that require disclosure.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS